JordanBoulous/41189-assignment-template/.ipynb_checkpoints/41189 Modelling Assignment-checkpoint.md

+- Archana, C., Pavan, J. & Satish, S. 2020.
+‘COVID 19: Outbreak, Structure, and Current Therapeutic Strategies.’, Sakun Publishing House, vol. 11, no. 7, pp. 6825-6835. http://web.b.ebscohost.com.ezproxy.lib.uts.edu.au/ehost/pdfviewer/pdfviewer?vid=1&sid=5681bd2d-ac79-472a-8acc-63536f582b70%40sessionmgr101

+This article gives a detailed description of COVID-19 and includes details about the original outbreak in Wuhan, forms of transmission, virion structure, physicochemical properties, replication, methods of diagnosis, treatment and precautions to prevent spread.
+The contents of the text are complete, clearly documented and use a variety of different resources to ensure accuracy.
+It also used very recent information that was available and despite being released in July, the article is still relevant in September.
+The authors study pharmacy, biomedical science and life science - so there may be some vested interest and bias due to the authors studying similar courses.
+The article states that person-to-person transmission is likely for COVID-19 and is primarily spread through direct contact and droplets from a cough or sneeze.
+However, it was also found in stool samples, the gastrointestinal tract, saliva and urine.
+It also states that the SARS-CoV-2 (COVID-19) virion is spherical with a diameter of 80-120nm, contains a non-segmented, positive-sense RNA genome and contains numerous glycoproteins.
+Diagnosis and testing involves a swab and is often performed when a patient experiences fever, a sore throat, dry cough, dyspnea or they were in contact with a recent confirmed case.
+Preventative measures include wearing face masks and other personal protective equipment (gloves), good hand hygiene, social distancing, isolation and quarantine.
+Rapid diagnosis, vaccines and therapeutics are critical in managing the COVID-19 pandemic.

+- Australian Government, 2020.
+‘What you need to know about coronavirus (COVID-19)’, Department of Health.https://www.health.gov.au/news/health-alerts/novel-coronavirus-2019-ncov-health-alert/what-you-need-to-know-about-coronavirus-covid-19

+This news page from the Australian Government explains what COVID-19 is, symptoms and what to do if you have them, how it spreads, at risk demographics, preventative measures, how to get tested and the post-testing process.
+As it is written by the government, the information is complete, accurate and comes from a reliable source.
+The page and the pages for the individual states are constantly being updated as the situation progresses.
+The page also examines the symptoms of COVID-19 as the previous article did, although this is in a more concise manner.
+It explains how the seriousness of COVID-19 can range from a mild illness to pneumonia and how some recover quicker than others.
+It lists the same symptoms as the article (fever, cough, shortness of breath, sore throat) as well as uncommon symptoms.
+If an individual experiences any of these symptoms, they are advised to get tested and contact the ‘Coronavirus Helpline’ which provides 24/7 support.
+It is important to isolate after getting tested.
+The demographics most at risk according to the page are travellers who have recently been overseas, those who have been in contact with someone with COVID-19, people in correctional facilities and people in group residential settings.
+If an individual has been overseas, they must isolate for 14 days and testing is important.
+Those most at risk of serious illness include older people and people with compromised immune systems, disabilities or chronic conditions.
+The page also covers the same preventative measures as the article as well as avoiding public gatherings, and give links to explain how each measure is effective.
+Many places of academia and businesses apply these preventative measures to prevent the spread of COVID-19.
+Various other government pages are available for each state and territory which discuss the different preventative measures and management of COVID-19.
+One of these include ‘Financial assistance for businesses’ on the NSW page as many businesses are struggling financially due to people isolating.

 ## Identify the system + stakeholders.
 For this, you will need to construct a “rich picture” that captures the essential elements.